Colin Firth is the undoubted king of British period dramas!

 Teaming up once more with Rupert Everett – who wrote and directed The Happy Prince as well as leading the cast as Oscar Wilde – Firth played English author Reggie Turner in this 2018 movie.

 The story finds Wilde on his death bed a cheap Parisian hotel room, as the past floods back, transporting him to other times and places.

 Vulture praised The Happy Prince for proving that “a film can be both bleak and warm-spirited, as befits its mighty subject.”

-The Happy Prince is available on Amazon.
+The Happy Prince is available to watch on Amazon Prime Video.

 14. The Mercy

 The Mercy tells the incredible true story of amateur sailor Donald Crowhurst, played here by Firth, who competed in the 1968 Sunday Times Golden Globe Race in the hope of becoming the first person in history to single-handedly circumnavigate the globe without stopping.